 If you don't already have one, make sure that your table of locations includes a single line text field or a long text field with the relevant addresses.
 (You can also use a field using latitude-longitude coordinates instead of addresses.)

-You'll also need to create a new, empty single line text field to serve as your map block's geocode cache field.
-The block will use this field to save some additional information for each address in order to display markers on the map.
+You'll also need to create a new, empty single line text field to serve as your map app's geocode cache field.
+The app will use this field to save some additional information for each address in order to display markers on the map.

 Step 2: Get a Google Maps API key.

-Step 3: Add a map block to your base.
+Step 3: Add a map app to your base.

-When you're ready, open up the blocks menu, click the add a block option, and add a new map block to your base.
+When you're ready, open up the apps menu, click the add an app option, and add a new map app to your base.
 Go through the setup process, picking the appropriate table and view, selecting the location field and geocache field from step 1.
 You can specify the color and shape of the map markers, and you have the option of scaling the sizes of the markers to the values in a numeric field.
 (Try linking marker size to your own personal rating field.)
 Lastly, you'll need to paste in your Google Maps API key from step 2.

 And that's all you'll need to do!
 Once you've set up your map, you can view it in one of three styles (Light, Map, or Satellite) and even look at your locations using Street View.